aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/eli-tsiyon-vareha-mourn-zion-and-her-cities-translated-by-joel-goldstein.html.md

 <hr />

-One of the most well-known of the kinot (liturgical poems for mourning), Eli Tsiyon v'Ar'eha is an alphabetical acrostic describing the destruction of Jerusalem.
-It is recited towards the conclusion of kinot, due to the hopeful note in the comparison of Zion to a woman about to give birth, thought by many to be a messianic reference.
+One of the most well-known of the kinot (liturgical poems for mourning), Eli Tsiyon v'Areha is an alphabetical acrostic describing the destruction of Jerusalem.
+It is recited towards the conclusion of <em>ḳinot</em>, due to the hopeful note in the comparison of Zion to a woman about to give birth, thought by many to be a messianic reference.
 The author of the work is unknown.
 </body>
 </html>